drunkeneye/MAFIA.A8/README.md

 After localization, the binary files must be regenerated using ./generators/genLocations.py

-To compile for another language, change LOCATION=EN in the Makefile.

 ## Compiling

 In ./src just execute make.
-If all tools and assets are in place, this should produce then an ATR image in ./output/output.atr
+If all tools and assets are in place, this should produce then an ATR image in ./release.
+The game language must be specified via the make command, e.g. to compile for english, use ```make LOCATION=EN```.

 ## Gameplay